- Horizontal Linkages (Beyond Extractives)

-- It is important to assess the current situation from the perspective of the depth of backward and forward linkages (referring to the quality of the linkage based on the degree of value added) not from their breadth (referring exclusively to the number of linkages).
+- It is important to assess the depth of backward and forward linkages (their quality, based on the degree of value added) not their breadth (the number of linkages).

 - How to Successfully Access the Mining Supply Chain (Saskatchewan Ministry of the Economy)

 - Mining Local Procurement Reporting Mechanism (Mining Shared Value, Deutsche Gesellschaft fur Technische Zusammenarbeit (GmbH))